cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/core/CloudSimTags.rst

 .. java:field:: public static final int CLOUDLET_SUBMIT
    :outertype: CloudSimTags

    Denotes the submission of a Cloudlet.
-This tag is normally used between CloudSim User and Datacenter entity.
+This tag is normally used between a DatacenterBroker and Datacenter entity.
 When an event of this type is sent, the \ :java:ref:`SimEvent.getData()`\  must be a \ :java:ref:`Cloudlet`\  object.

 CLOUDLET_SUBMIT_ACK
 ^^^^^^^^^^^^^^^^^^^